eicug/eicug.github.io/_content/wg.md

 * Alessandro Bacchetta (Univerity of Pavia and INFN) - <alessandro.bacchetta@unipv.it>
 * Felix Ringer (Stony Brook University) - <felix.ringer@stonybrook.edu>

+<span id="detectorII"><br/></span>

+---

+### Detector II/IP8 Group

+The Detector II/IP8 Group is charged to
+1. Engage the broader community, including theorists, accelerator physicists and ePIC experimentalists, to fully develop projections for the portfolio of measurements that are complementary to the ePIC physics program, including those that capitalize on the implementation of the secondary focus.
+2. Work with the EICUG Steering Committee and Project to recruit new institutions and establish a diverse and vibrant 2nd Detector working group.
+3. Utilize the extended design period for Detector 2 to identify groups that will focus on R&D for emerging technologies that could provide another aspect of complementarity to ePIC.
+4. Facilitate the development of a unified concept for a general-purpose detector at IR8.
+In particular, the 2nd detector should be complementary to the project detector at IR6 and may capitalize on the possibility of a secondary focus at IR8.

+The conveners are:
+* Sangbaek Lee (ANL/MIT)
+* Simonetta Liuti (University of Virginia)
+* Pawel Nadel-Turonski (Stony Brook University)
+* Thomas Ullrich (BNL/Yale)
+* Anselm Vossen (Duke University)
+* Walter Wittmer (JLAB)

 <span id="software"><br/></span>

 ---